 Food is defined as any nutritious substance that provides nutritional support for an organism.
-(1) Food may be from a plant, animal or fungus and provides nutrients like carbohydrates, proteins, fats, vitamins and minerals that our body needs to grow and develop.
+(1) Food may be from a plant, animal, or fungus and provides nutrients like carbohydrates, proteins, fats, vitamins, and minerals that our body needs to grow and develop.

 People who are breastfeeding are encouraged to eat a variety of healthy foods.
-(2) Some foods should be limited including caffeine, sugar, processed foods and any food known to cause sensitivity or is an allergen to the mom.
+(2) Some foods should be limited, including caffeine, sugar, processed foods, and any food known to cause sensitivity or are allergens to the mom.

-Intolerance, sensitivity or allergy?
+Intolerance, sensitivity, or allergy?

 Allergic reactions to food involve the immune system.
-Your body sees that food as an invader and reacts by sending out immunoglobulin E (IgE) antibodies to the cells causing an allergic reaction that happens immediately.
-An immunoglobulin G (IgG) reaction happens when you have a food sensitivity.
+Your body sees that food as an invader and reacts by sending out immunoglobulin E (IgE) antibodies to the cells, causing an allergic reaction that happens immediately.
+An immunoglobulin G (IgG) reaction occurs when you have a food sensitivity.
 It is a delayed reaction that happens up to 72 hours later.
 (5)

 Intolerance - Symptoms are usually felt right away or soon after eating and are experienced only within the digestive system.
 Food intolerances are typically the result of enzyme deficiencies.

-- Allergy - Food allergies are very serious and can be life threatening.
-Food allergies can develop at any age including infancy.
+Allergy - Food allergies are very serious and can be life-threatening.
+Food allergies can develop at any age, including infancy.
 If you think your baby is having an allergic reaction, call your doctor right away.
 Severe symptoms can include anaphylaxis.

-Eating small amounts of foods you are intolerant or sensitive to may not cause too much discomfort, but symptoms and reactions can worsen over time.
+Eating small amounts of intolerant or sensitive foods may not cause too much discomfort, but symptoms and reactions can worsen over time.
 Food allergies affect 1 in 10 adults and 1 in 13 children.
 (3) Food sensitivities and intolerance are even more common than that.

 Symptoms of food intolerance & sensitivity in babies

 Gas or bloating

-Frothy, pasty, sandy or watery poop diapers
+Frothy, pasty, sandy, or watery poop diapers

 Blood in the stool